giuseppecangemi/Case_Study-Regression-Discontinuity-Design_STATA/README.md

 #########

-IV: I create a dummy variable to develop IV regression.
+STEP 2 - IV: I create a dummy variable to develop IV regression.
 This dummy will be equal to 1 when individuals in 1947 are 14 or younger.
 In doing so I analyze only the treated individuals, that is the individuals who have some effect from the established mandatory policy.

 <img src="https://render.githubusercontent.com/render/math?math={\color{white}\ Dummy = 1 %2c if %2c i≤14 in 1947}">